Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

 \subsubsection{Continuous Case}

-For applications evaluated in this paper, we are primarily concerned with continuous distributions.
-Thus, let us define the following $m$-sample estimator of $c_t(\lambda)$ for continuous distributions with existing mean and variance:
+For applications evaluated in this paper, we are primarily concerned with continuous case.
+Thus, let us define the following $m$-sample estimator of $c_t(\lambda, T)$ for continuous distributions with existing mean and variance: